 Students will receive an identification number and email address once they are enrolled and ready to start taking classes.
 Students use this information to activate their Central Penn email account and set a unique password.
 The student email account provides access to Campus lab computers, Blackboard, email, the Internet, Office 365 and other technology tools for academic activities.
 Computer labs are located in the Charles "T" Jones Leadership Library (Summerdale Campus), ATEC Room 300 (Summerdale Campus), a 24/7 lab in Bollinger 41 (Summerdale Campus) and Room 106 (Lancaster Center).
-Information Technology Support services are available to students by contacting the helpdesk at (866) 291-HELP or helpdesk@centralpenn.edu.
+Central Penn College students have access to technical assistance and support by calling the Help Desk at 1-866-291-4357 or by emailing helpdesk@centralpenn.edu.
+The Information Technology Help Desk unit is located in Bollinger Hall Rooms 55 and 53A.